alexkaessner/LiquidGlassIconTester/README.md

 ### SF Symbol
 1. Replace the `custom.symbol.svg` file with your own file in “Assets”.
    - Best done in the Finder!
-Via right click the file in Xcode and select “Show in Finder” to replace it there.
+Use right click on the file in Xcode and select “Show in Finder” to replace it there.
-2. Select the device you want to test in the titlebar.
+2. Select the device you want to test in the titlebar (My Mac or iOS Simulator).
 3. Press run (⌘K) aka play button.

 > [!TIP]